 was inscribed in the late philosopher’s will, which requested that a number of fixtures be put in place to preserve his remains, that they be dressed in the clothes he wore in life, and that they occasionally be brought into meetings involving his still-living friends, so that what’s left of Bentham might enjoy their company.

-Bentham might have been an atheist, but it is interesting how the preservation of human remains is a custom that extends beyond religion.
+Bentham might have been an atheist, but it is interesting to note how the preservation of human remains is a custom that extends beyond religion.